MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/copilot-create-desktop-report.md

 ### Change the selected workspace

-You can change the selected workspace to another Copilot-compatible workspace any time.
+You can change the selected workspace to another Copilot-compatible workspace anytime.
 To change the selected workspace:

 - Select **File** > **Options and settings** > **Options** > **Copilot (preview)** setting under **Global**.